 For maximum flavor, I chose to season the pork then sear on the stove top before adding to the slow cooker.
 It helps to provide those flavor filled edges that everyone seeks out.
 But if you are short on time in the morning, just throw it all in the slow cooker and forget about it!
 The pork simmers in a homemade enchilada sauce but feel free to use your favorite if you care, but honestly, this homemade version is a million times better than the store bought and you probably have all the ingredients in your pantry as we speak!
 Before serving, cook up some quinoa (or brown rice if that is how you roll), top with crisp peppers, pineapple, sliced avocado, lime wedges and devour!
 So delicious!

-Make sure to add this dish to your weekly dinner rotation and be off to the tropics in no time!
+Make sure to add these Pork Burrito Bowls to your weekly dinner rotation and be off to the tropics in no time!